Professor John Radford

 In 1970 the College was amalgamated with two other Colleges to form one of the then new Polytechnics.
 I continued as Head of Psychology (neither of the other two Colleges had offered this subject), combined with the post of Dean of Faculty (a group of related Departments).
 Later I became an Assistant Director (the term ‘Director’ was used for head of the Polytechnic; ‘Professor’ was introduced later), and Dean of the Faculty of Science.
 I took early retirement in 1986.
 Most Polytechnics were created Universities in 1992.
 I have remained affiliated with the University as Emeritus Professor.

 I joined the British Psychological Society (BPS), the recognised professional and academic organization for Psychology in the U.K. founded in 1902 and incorporated by Royal Charter, as a student member in 1958.
 Later, for twenty-seven years continuously I was active in one or more of the Society’s Council and major committees, plus numerous other groups, committees, working parties and so on.
-I am a Chartered Psychologist and a Fellow of the Society, and an Honorary Life Member (currently one of twelve in the Society’s membership of some 44,000).
+I am a Chartered Psychologist and a Fellow of the Society, and an Honorary Life Member.
 I received the Society’s first ever awards for Distinguished Contribution to the Teaching of Psychology (1996), and later for Lifetime Achievement in Education in Psychology (2012).

 In the late 1960s I led the introduction of Psychology as a GCE A-level subject*, and oversaw its development as Chief Examiner for nine years from 1970.
 As a direct result many tens of thousands of students have received a grounding in scientific Psychology, and continue to do so.
 It is fair to say that at least statistically this is unique in the history of the discipline.